yingding/android-examples/WearAwaysOnExample/README.md

 # Wear OS AlwaysOn Activity Example

-this folder is originated from the google wear os [code example repository](https://github.com/android/wear-os-samples/tree/master/AlwaysOn/)
+This folder is originated from the google wear os [code example repository](https://github.com/android/wear-os-samples/tree/master/AlwaysOn/)

-Author of this repository has modified this project to suit his own need:
+The author of this repository has modified this project to suit his own need:

 * Downgrade to Android Studio 3.6.3
 * Updated root and module `build.gradle` files
-* rename the package name to a more self explanatory name
+* Renamed the package name to a more self explanatory name
+* Added additional comprehensive code docs, and further useful URLs (web resources) in code comments to make this example codes more understandable

 Android AlwaysOn Sample
 =======================